Appendix (anatomy): Immune and lymphatic systems

-The appendix has been identified as an important component of mammalian mucosal immune function, particularly B cell-mediated immune responses and extrathymically derived T cells.
-This structure helps in the proper movement and removal of waste matter in the digestive system, contains lymphatic vessels that regulate pathogens, and lastly, might even produce early defences that prevent deadly diseases.
-Additionally, it is thought that this may provide more immune defences from invading pathogens and getting the lymphatic system's B and T cells to fight the viruses and bacteria that infect that portion of the bowel and training them so that immune responses are targeted and more able to reliably and less dangerously fight off pathogens.
-In addition, there are different immune cells called innate lymphoid cells that function in the gut in order to help the appendix maintain digestive health.
-Research also shows a positive correlation between the existence of the appendix and the concentration of cecal lymphoid tissue, which supports the suggestion that not only does the appendix evolve as a complex with the cecum but also has major immune benefits.
+The appendix is an important component of mammalian mucosal immune function, particularly B cell-mediated immune responses and extrathymically derived T cells.
+This structure helps in the proper movement and removal of waste matter in the digestive system, contains lymphatic vessels that regulate pathogens, and lastly, might even produce early defence against disease.
+Additionally, this may provide immune defence from invading pathogens and stimulating B and T cells to fight viruses and bacteria that infect that portion of the bowel and training them so that immune responses are targeted and more able to fight pathogens.
+In addition, immune cells called innate lymphoid cells help the appendix maintain digestive health.

-Clinical significance
+A 2016 study reported a positive correlation between the presence of the appendix and the concentration of cecal lymphoid tissue, which supports the suggestion that the appendix has major immune benefits.

+Disease

 Common diseases of the appendix (in humans) are appendicitis and carcinoid tumors (appendiceal carcinoid).
 Appendix cancer accounts for about 1 in 200 of all gastrointestinal malignancies.
-In rare cases, adenomas are also present.
+In rare cases, adenomas are present.

 Appendicitis

 Appendicitis is a condition characterized by inflammation of the appendix.
 Pain often begins in the center of the abdomen, corresponding to the appendix's development as part of the embryonic midgut.
 This pain is typically a dull, poorly localized, visceral pain.

 As the inflammation progresses, the pain begins to localize more clearly to the right lower quadrant, as the peritoneum becomes inflamed.
-This peritoneal inflammation, or peritonitis, results in rebound tenderness (pain upon removal of pressure rather than application of pressure).
+This inflammation, or peritonitis, results in rebound tenderness (pain upon removal of pressure rather than the application of pressure).
 In particular, it presents at McBurney's point, 1/3 of the way along a line drawn from the anterior superior iliac spine to the umbilicus.
-Typically, point (skin) pain is not present until the parietal peritoneum is inflamed, as well.
-Fever and an immune system response are also characteristic of appendicitis.
-Other signs and symptoms may include nausea and vomiting, low-grade fever that may get worse, constipation or diarrhea, abdominal bloating, or flatulence.
+Typically, point (skin) pain is not present until the parietal peritoneum is inflamed as well.
+Fever and an immune system response are also characteristic.
+Other signs and symptoms include nausea and vomiting, fever, constipation or diarrhea, abdominal bloating, or flatulence.

-Appendicitis usually requires the removal of the inflamed appendix, in an appendectomy either by laparotomy or laparoscopy.
 Untreated, the appendix may rupture, leading to peritonitis, followed by shock, and, if still untreated, death.

-Surgery

-The surgical removal of the appendix is called an appendectomy.
-This removal is normally performed as an emergency procedure when the patient is suffering from acute appendicitis.
+Appendectomy is the surgical removal of the appendix.
+This removal is typically performed as an emergency procedure in a patient suffering from acute appendicitis.
 In the absence of surgical facilities, intravenous antibiotics are used to delay or avoid the onset of sepsis.
-In some cases, the appendicitis resolves completely; more often, an inflammatory mass forms around the appendix.
+In some cases, the appendicitis resolves; otherwise, an inflammatory mass forms around the appendix.
 This is a relative contraindication to surgery.